-This article is adapted from 'Know Anxiety, Know Yourself' A resilience-architecture guide for professionals.
+This article is adapted from the e-book “Developing a high-performance resilience mindset.
+A resilience-architecture guide for professionals.

 Leaving Your Comfort Zone

-Any sort of personal development or growth isn't comfortable because it doesn’t exist inside of your comfort zone.
-But you already knew that at some level, did you not?
-It's often when we're put under pressure that it becomes more difficult to embody this knowledge at every moment of our day.
+Any sort of real personal growth or professional development isn’t comfortable, because it doesn’t happen inside of your comfort zone.
+But you already knew that at some level.
+It’s often when we’re under pressure, that it becomes more difficult to embody this realisation.

-Development from an integral* perspective is about becoming objective to our subjective experience.
-In other words, awareness* is becoming objective to what you are subject to; the mental thoughts and feelings (states upon states, or Meta states), that drive our Neuro-Semantic experience and create our cognitive biases.
+Development from an Integral+ (integrated) perspective is about becoming objective to our subjective experience.
+In other words, awareness is becoming objective to what you are subject to; the mental thoughts, feelings, beliefs, values and identity structures that create our cognitive biases, and drive our Neuro-Semantic (mind-body emotional) experience,

 We are Creatures of Habit